 - SAP GRC SOX Compliance Checklist

 Unfortunately, this technique is time-consuming and inefficient; it can take hundreds of hours to compile company access logs, create, authenticate and review reports.
 Manual reporting also leads to data entry errors, which can cause false positives.
-And by the time the information is reviewed, it’s usually at least a few months old.
+Plus, by the time the information is reviewed it’s usually at least a few months old.

 This increases risks by delaying remediation.
 It also makes change control difficult to impossible, since there’s no practical way to check user access changes for Segregation of Duties (SoD) risks against current data.
 Additionally, these reports typically only sample access data, since it’s impractical to check everything by hand.
 Both internal fraud and external intrusions can slip by, making document-centric remediation a poor tool for both security and compliance.

 SAP GRC access control and process control solve these problems by automating most of the work that goes into creating audit reports, as well as detecting and remediating internal compliance issues.
-Output is generated directly from change logs, eliminating errors and allowing a complete review of access and business processes.
+Output is generated directly from change logs, which eliminates errors and allows a complete review of access and business processes.

 The software also centralizes controls and evaluates changes before they are implemented, allowing users to remediate easily and prevent unintended consequences.
-Change control can also be automated, instantly detecting issues that could otherwise sit in the system for years, unnoticed.
+You can automate change control and instantly detect issues that could otherwise sit in the system for years, unnoticed.

 What is SAP GRC Access Control?